mvturnho/Transforminator-Release/README.md

 ### header

-Freemarker transformations used by Opentunnel often make use of the headers that came with the received message. in the properties file you can add these headers in the folowing way.
+Freemarker transformations used by Opentunnel often make use of the headers that came with the received message. in the tunnelvars file you can add these headers in the folowing way.

 ``header://soapaction=myAction``